- Creating Custom Document Templates

 The unified.xsl template contains a lot of example template markup.

 Workbooks uses a templating language called XSLT to define how things are rendered into PDF.
 XSLT is very flexible and can produce a wide range of output.
 The XSL template is combined with an data from Workbooks to create the PDF.
 The data is in XML format.
 You can create your own XSL template from scratch, but often you will adapt an existing XSL template such as the supplied unified.xsl.
+To download a copy of a template click on its Filename in the list of PDF templates.

 Examining the XML-formatted data